gpx1000/Vulkan-Tutorial/en/01_Overview.md

 for that image and execute it with vkQueueSubmit.
 Finally, we return the image to the swap chain for presentation to the screen with vkQueuePresentKHR.

 Operations that are submitted to queues are executed asynchronously.
-Therefore we have to use synchronization objects like semaphores to ensure a correct order of execution.
-Execution of the draw command buffer must be set up to wait on image acquisition to finish, otherwise it may occur that we start rendering to an image that is still being read for presentation on the screen.
+Therefore, we have to use synchronization objects like semaphores to ensure a correct order of execution.
+Execution of the draw command buffer must be set up to wait on image acquisition to finish; otherwise it may occur that we start rendering to an image that is still being read for presentation on the screen.
 The vkQueuePresentKHR call in turn needs to wait for rendering to be finished, for which we'll use a second semaphore that is signaled after rendering completes.

 ### Summary

-This whirlwind tour should give you a basic understanding of the work ahead for drawing the first triangle.
-A real-world program contains more steps, like allocating vertex buffers, creating uniform buffers and uploading texture images that will be covered in subsequent chapters, but we'll start simple because Vulkan has enough of a steep learning curve as it is.
+This whirlwind tour should give you a basic understanding of the work ahead of drawing the first triangle.
+A real-world program contains more steps, like allocating vertex buffers, creating uniform buffers and uploading texture images that will be covered in later chapters.
+However, we'll start simple because Vulkan has enough of a steep learning curve as it is.
 Note that we'll cheat a bit by initially embedding the vertex coordinates in the vertex shader instead of using a vertex buffer.
 That's because managing vertex buffers requires some familiarity with command buffers first.

-So in short, to draw the first triangle we need to:
+So in short, to draw the first triangle, we need to:

 * Create a VkInstance
 * Select a supported graphics card (VkPhysicalDevice)